oskros/Pummeler/README.md

 # Installation

-Unzip the Pummeler folder into WoW directory Interface/Addons folder.
+Unzip the FeralHelper folder into WoW directory Interface/Addons folder.
 Remove the -master from the folder name.

 # Usage
-- To use in a macro type

-<code>/script Pummeler_main();</code>
-- To equip a fully charged Manual Crowd Pummeler, create a separate macro and type

-<code>/script Pummeler_equipFullyCharged();</code>

-Note: this only equips a fully charged pummeler, see the previous macro to use it.
+You can use the following functions in macros and WeakAuras

+- Get text printout of charges for a specific MCP.
+Leave arguments empty to get charges for current equipped MCP
+<code>/run print(Pummeler_getCharges{bag=0, slot=14})</code>

+- Get all available MCP charges in bag and equipped
+<code>/run print(Pummeler_availableCharges())</code>

+- Get bag position of first encountered MCP.
+Set second argument to true for only returning MCP with 3 charges
+<code>/run print(Pummeler_isPummelerInBag("Manual Crowd Pummeler", false))</code>

+ - Check if the player has a specific buff active (test by SpellID) - example is for Clearcasting
+ <code>/run print(PlayerHasBuff(16870))</code>

+ - Determine SpellIconID of the optimal next spell/ability to cast in the feral rotation.
+Usable in WeakAura dynamic icons
+ <code>/run print(GetNextSpell())</code>